Guam Has Just Elected Its First-Ever Female Governor

 As voters in the 50 states wait and see whether women will make history on Election Day, a Democrat in Guam has just made some history of her own.

-Lou Leon Guerrero, the current President of the Bank of Guam, has been elected the first female governor of the U.S. island territory, beating her incumbent opponent, Republican Lt.
+Lou Leon Guerrero, the current president of the Bank of Guam, has been elected the first female governor of the U.S. island territory, beating her incumbent opponent, Republican Lt.
 Gov. Ray Tenorio, by more than 8,600 votes, according to final unofficial results released 7 a.m.
 Wednesday morning local time.

 Leon Guerrero will be the ninth elected governor of the U.S. territory.
 With running mate Joshua Tenorio, Leon Guerrero won 50.7 percent of votes cast, while Ray Tenorio and Tony Ada garnered 26.4 percent of votes.
 Leon Guerrero’s margin of victory is large enough to avoid a runoff, per the Pacific Daily News.